 • Billing NFCSP and ADI for the same day

-• Using GUIDE $2,500 to top up a paid SMMC LTC respite hour
+• Using the GUIDE respite benefit to top up a paid SMMC LTC respite hour

-• Using PCAFC stipend AND VA dedicated respite to pay the same paid worker for the same hour
+• Using the PCAFC stipend and VA dedicated respite to pay the same worker for the same hour

-• Stacking Medicare hospice IRC with any other respite payment during the 5-day inpatient stay (hospice supersedes for hospice-related care)
+• Stacking Medicare hospice inpatient respite with any other respite payment during the 5-day inpatient stay

 The Payer-of-Last-Resort Rule

-Title III-E (NFCSP) is the OAA payer of last resort where Medicaid covers the same service.
-Medicaid is generally last payer except where Medicare hospice supersedes for hospice-related care.
-The practical effect: if a family qualifies for SMMC LTC respite, they should use that first; NFCSP fills gaps.
+Title III-E (NFCSP) is the Older Americans Act payer of last resort where Medicaid covers the same service.
+The practical effect: if a family qualifies for SMMC LTC respite, they should use that first, and NFCSP fills the gaps.

 Florida-Specific Gaps Families Must Know About